 Product information is also callable through the Floribook app.
 So, if you are on the road: just browse through FloriBook.

 Growers and traders have agreements on the quality of the products that are traded at the auction.
 These agreements relate to the product quality, grading, packaging and information on the product .
 The agreements are recorded in the VBN product specifications .
-You can find these specifications (in Dutch) on the VBN- website.
+You can find these specifications (in Dutch) and series of photos of stage of openings on the VBN- website.